-Restorative services and supplies necessary to promptly repair and replace sound natural teeth.
-The need for these services must result from an accidental injury.
-Damage to teeth caused by chewing or biting does not constitute an accidental injury.
-You pay nothing up to \$1500 per accident, all charges beyond the limit.
+Restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+The need for these services must result from an accidental injury and services must be obtained within 6 months of the date of injury.
+You pay nothing.

-• Other dental services not shown as covered
+Other dental services not shown as covered.